Editing

 ProfilesAddress Assembly Script

-Images and Sounds Revealed: Viewing and Listening to the Material
+Images and sounds revealed: watching and listening to the material

-• Do you watch the material, take notes, or are the shots already selected during filming?
+• Do you watch the material and take notes, or are the selected shots already being shot?

-• Do you review or write after the screenings?
+• Do you revise or write after the viewings?

-• How does your vision of the film change?
+• How do you modify your vision of the film?

-• Can you share some experiences from your filmmaking practice during this phase of the process?
+• Can you explain some experiences of your filmmaking practice at this stage of the process?

 • How do you approach the rewriting process in the editing room?

-• Do you start with a written script, edit sequence by sequence, focus first on specific sequences you have in mind, or begin with a general structure?
+• Do you start from a script on paper, do you edit sequence by sequence, do you first approach specific sequences that are clear to you, or do you start from a general structure?

-• How do you interact with the editor-screenwriter?
+• How do you work with the cut shot by shot?

-• How do you approach rhythm in specific sequences?
+• How do you approach the rhythm of specific sequences?

-• How have your films changed in the editing process?
+• How have your films changed in the editing?

-• What is the relationship between sound and image in your films?
+• How is the relationship between sound and image in your films?

-• Do you first work on image editing, then sound, both at the same time, or sound first and then image?
+• Do you work first with image and then with sound, both at the same time, or first with sound and then with image?

-• In the case of archival footage, what specific sound treatment does it receive?
+• In the case of the archive image, what specific sound treatment does it receive?

-• How do you work on the color or graphics of your film?
+• How do you work with the color or graphics of your film?

-• How do you write voice-over in relation to the other elements?
+• How do you write the voiceover in relation to the rest of the elements?

-• How do you approach sound design or ambiance?
+• How do you approach sound design or ambience?

 • What role does music play in your filmmaking practice?